Community Transit: Commuter service restructures (2020s)

 Community Transit's largest restructure, to redirect commuters to the Lynnwood Link Extension, was rolled out in several phases beginning with the opening of the Swift Orange Line on March 30, 2024.
 The 11 mi route connects the Lynnwood City Center light rail station to Edmonds College, Alderwood Mall, and Mill Creek.
 The light rail expansion opened on August 30 with stations in Lynnwood, Mountlake Terrace, and Shoreline that would become major transfer points for Community Transit buses.
 On September 14, almost all of the agency's commuter routes to Downtown Seattle and Northgate station were eliminated as part of the second phase of the bus restructure.
 They were replaced by a new network of express routes that connect to light rail trains in Lynnwood and Mountlake Terrace; the service hours used to operate commuter routes, which comprised 30 percent of Community Transit's budget, were reallocated towards more frequent local routes on weekdays and weekends.
+To promote the changes, Community Transit filmed a travel series with presenter Rick Steves and an educational series with game show host Ken Jennings—both television personalities from Snohomish County.

 As part of the restructure, the previous commuter fare was eliminated in September 2024 and replaced by a single systemwide fare that applied to all routes.
-The final remaining commuter route to serve Downtown Seattle, route 424 from Snohomish and Monroe, is planned to be truncated to Bellevue Downtown station in 2025 with the extension of 2 Line service across Lake Washington.
-The post-restructure network in 2026 will comprise 35 routes—a reduction from the original 46 routes—and include more local service in addition to intra-county express routes.
+The final remaining commuter route to serve Downtown Seattle, route 424 from Snohomish and Monroe, was replaced by a truncated route to Bellevue Downtown station in June 2026 following the extension of 2 Line service across Lake Washington.
+Community Transit also began to move fixed routes from subcontractor Transdev to in-house operations in March 2025 and completed the transition in August 2026.
+The post-restructure network is expected to comprise 35 routes—a reduction from the original 46 routes—and include more local service in addition to intra-county express routes.
 The agency's long-range plan, adopted in December 2023, calls for further expansion of the Swift network and a full transition to a fleet of 100 zero-emissions buses by 2044 at a cost of $1.4 billion.
 A fourth line, the Swift Gold Line, is planned to open between Everett and Smokey Point by 2029, followed by an extension of the Green Line into Downtown Bothell.